 When can foreigners start a business in Germany?

 There are certain regulations when foreigners want to start a company in Germany.
-First of all, it depends on whether the person comes from the EU or Non-EU/EEA countries, as there are considerable differences here.
+First of all, it depends on whether the person comes from the EU or non-EU/EEA countries, as there are considerable differences.

-It is also important to speak the German language in order to be able to master administrative procedures when starting a business in Germany.
+It’s also important to speak the German language to be able to complete administrative procedures when starting a business in Germany.

-People who come from the EU usually have it very easy to start a business in Germany.
+People who come from the EU usually have it very easy when starting a business in Germany.

-They have certain freedoms that make it possible to establish a business in all member states if the framework conditions of the respective country are observed.
+They have certain freedoms that make it possible to establish a business in all EU member states.

 These freedoms are: